TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-unexpectedcontent.md

 ## **Recommended Steps**

-* If there was a sudden change in the webhook format, please check if the [common alert schema](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-common-schema#how-do-i-enable-the-common-alert-schema) was recently enabled (or disabled).
+* If there was a sudden change in the webhook format, please check if the [common alert schema](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-common-schema#how-do-i-enable-the-common-alert-schema) was recently enabled (or disabled)
 * If you are using webhooks to [integrate with Teams or Slack](https://docs.microsoft.com/azure/azure-monitor/platform/action-groups-logic-app), the endpoint expects the payload in a certain format which is different from what alerts provide
 * If you are using custom webhook payloads functionality of log alerts, webhook payload will be in the format you specified for the alert rule